 In the 1930's, our founder, Miss M Raymonde-Hawkins MBE purchased a cottage with a small patch of land just outside of Lewes in East Sussex.

-A pioneering lady with a deep compassion for all animals, who couldn't tolerate animal cruelty, she left the education sector in order to set up an animal rescue centre and sanctuary in Sussex.
+A pioneering lady with a deep compassion for all animals, who couldn't tolerate animal cruelty or suffering.
+She left the education sector in order to set up an animal rescue centre and sanctuary in Sussex.

 In 1952 Miss Raymonde-Hawkins established Raystede as an animal charity and made a pledge to provide facilities that were equal to or better than existing animal rescue centres.
 In the early days the charity was based in her cottage and back garden.

-Although Miss Raymond-Hawkins was a hero in her own right, she was also able to attract a group of friends .
-These were people who cared about animals just as much as she did.
+Although Miss Raymond-Hawkins was a hero in her own right, she was also able to attract a group of supporters who shared her passion for animals, The friends of Raystede.
+These were people who cared deeply for animals, just as she did.

-Together they promised to stand up against the perpetrators of animal cruelty and to fight for the animals who could not fight for themselves.
+Together they promised to fight back against the perpetrators of animal cruelty and to speak for the animals who couldn't speak for themselves.

 Miss Raymonde-Hawkins and her friends made it their mission to stand up for animals experiencing neglect, abandonment and abuse.